sf-wdi-21/rails-drills-blog/README.md

 4. see articles#show for a view example

-Remember to add a new foreign key to Comment for any additionaly resource which `has_many` comments.
+5. Remember to add a new foreign key to Comment for any additionaly resource which `has_many` comments.
+Also a new POST route similar to the existing one.

-DISCLAIMER: code in comments_controller came from a RailsCast by Ryan Bates
+DISCLAIMER: code in comments_controller.rb came from a RailsCast by Ryan Bates